Recall that population explosions

 The mathematics suggests that the island's

-and their environment
+human population and their environment

 both underwent collapse even though